bandframework/bandframework/resources/sdkpolicies/bandsdk.md

 ## BAND SDK v0.1 Community Policies

 The BAND Framework will conform with BAND Software Development Kit (SDK) requirements, summarized below.
-By using such requirements we envision ready interoperability across the BANDIT software ecosystem, large-scale scientific simulation codes, and other numerical libraries.
+By using such requirements we envision ready interoperability across the BAND software ecosystem, large-scale scientific simulation codes, and other numerical libraries.

 ### Mandatory Policies